A covariant polymerized scalar field in loop quantum gravity: Relation to other polymerized approaches

 As we mentioned, gravity with spherical symmetry coupled to a scalar field was recently studied in the context of a semi-classical loop quantum gravity analysis of the phenomena discussed by Choptuik \cite{choptuikus}.
 In that work, we used the same gauge fixing as Choptuik \cite{choptuik} had considered in his original analysis in classical general relativity.
 In it one takes the usual Schwarzschild coordinates for the exterior of a black hole, plus an additional condition on the extrinsic curvature.
 In terms of our variables, this corresponds to $E^{x}=x^{2}$, $K_{\varphi}=0$.
 Let us see how the equations with the new polymerization we present in this paper look like in that gauge choice:

 {}

 Comparing with the more traditional polymerization we considered in \cite{choptuikus}, the last three equations are modified.
 The first term in the last equation is new and the cosines in the denominator of the second and third equations were absent.
-These terms can potentially make a significant difference in some regions of phase space.
+These terms can potentially make a significant difference in some regions of phase space, like close to singularities as noted in reference \cite{choptuikus}.

 To try to test this, we conducted numerical simulations like the ones in our previous paper \cite{choptuikus} to determine the scaling law of the mass of the final black hole formed by the collapse of a scalar field as a function of a parameter in the initial data.
 The figure shows the comparison for the rather unnaturally large value $k=1$ of the polymerization parameter.
-As can be seen, the differences are very small.
-Of course, since the Choptuik phenomena is determined by the exterior geometry of the black hole where the fields are weak, it is perhaps not surprising that the two polymerizations yield essentially the same result.
-But on the other hand, it provides evidence that the results found do not have significant slicing dependence, as the new polymerization does not depend on them.
-It should be noted that, for small black holes, the Choptuik phenomena do involve regions of large curvature immediately outside the horizon and yet the results appear largely unchanged, as discussed in the figure.
+As can be seen, it coincides with general relativity ($k=0$).
+Of course, since the Choptuik phenomena is determined by the exterior geometry of the black hole where the fields are weak, it is perhaps not surprising that the polymerization yields the same result.
+On the other hand, it provides evidence that the results found in our previous paper do not have significant slicing dependence, as they differ little from the new polymerization which does not depend on slicings.
+It should be noted that, for small black holes, the Choptuik phenomena do involve regions of large curvature immediately outside the horizon and results may therefore change upon polymerization.